 "They are polite, friendly, and when you get them to open up they have a lot of dreams and goals," she says.
 "It's that whole 'Don't judge a book by its cover' type of idea.
 Nine times out of 10 you're going to find that even though you're different, you have a lot of things in common."

-Persico, a communication and rhetoric major, is a member of the first official class to graduate from Nazareth with a minor in community youth development (CYD), a course of study that combines rigorous academics, experiential education and community partnerships.
+Persico, a communication and media major, is a member of the first official class to graduate from Nazareth with a minor in community youth development (CYD), a course of study that combines rigorous academics, experiential education and community partnerships.
 The minor in community-based youth development is designed to be a direct extension of Nazareth College's mission "…to inspire dedication to the ideal of service in their (the students') communities."
 The minor also has its roots in the rich tradition of collaboration between college and community for the extension and the enrichment of both campus life and the life of the surrounding community.
 Thought to be the only academic minor of its kind in New York state, the program pairs the College's students with young people at local schools and agencies; the mutually beneficial relationships that form offer role models for the youth and, for Nazareth students, the chance to put classroom theories into practice.

 "The community has been asking for this," says Marie Watkins, director for Nazareth's Center of Service Learning, who started crafting a proposal for the minor in 2006.
 The interdisciplinary program, open to all majors and offering a conceptual framework for viewing youths as resources, launched after input from several departments and outside partners.